Oban Camanachd: Recent years

 The club bounced back to the Premier at the first attempt in 2012.
 They also were runners-up in the Macaulay Cup.
 However the club's stay in the Premier League was short-lived, and their 9th-placed finish in 2013 resulted in them competing in National Division One in 2014.
 They again bounced back at the first opportunity and finished a much improved sixth in the Premier in 2015 alongside a Celtic Society Cup Final appearance where they lost a tight game to Kyles Athletic.

 The club reached the Camanachd Cup final in 2016 and 2019, but were defeated on both occasions by Newtonmore.

 The club's most recent successes have been winning the Celtic Society Cup in 2018 and 2019 and runners-up in 2020.
-In 2019 they also finished 2nd in the Premier League, runners-up in the Macaulay Cup and runners-up in the Camanachd Cup.
+In 2019 they also finished 2nd in the Premiership, runners-up in the Macaulay Cup and runners-up in the Camanachd Cup.

 Lochside Rovers won the Bullough Cup 2018, 2019 and runners-up in 2020.
 They also had national success winning the Sutherland Cup 2017 and 2019.

+The club won the Macaulay Cup in 2023, as well as reaching the Camanachd Cup final in the same season.
+2024 saw a Glasgow Celtic Society Cup win, with Daniel MacVicar, Andrew MacDonald and Cammy Sutherland called up to represented Scotland.
+Under the new management of Daniel Cameron the club lifted their second successive Glasgow Celtic Society Cup in 2025, as well as reaching the Macaulay cup final and challenging for the Mowi Premiership title.
+Daniel MacVicar was captain for these successes, being called up to the Scotland squad for another year.